Steve Bruce leaves Newcastle United by mutual consent after Saudi-backed takeover

 (CNN)Manager Steve Bruce has left Newcastle United by mutual consent just 13 days after the Saudi Arabia-backed takeover of the Premier League club.

-The 60-year-old leaves the club after more than two years in charge in which he led the team to a 13th and 12th placed finish in the league.
+The 60-year-old leaves after more than two years in charge in which he led the team to a 13th and 12th place finish in the league.

-His position had come under scrutiny even before the club takeover, with fans frustrated by an uninspiring start to the new season.
+His position had come under scrutiny even before the club takeover, with fans frustrated by an uninspiring start to the new season -- with the team currently second bottom in the Premier League having failed to win a game.

+Bruce's last game was in charge was Sunday's 3-2 defeat by Tottenham Hotspur.

 "I am grateful to everyone connected with Newcastle United for the opportunity to manage this unique football club," Bruce said in a statement on Wednesday.